Rudragupta23/Rudragupta23/README.md

 <table bordercolor="#161b22"> <tr> <td width="65%" valign="top">

 Hi, I'm Rudra Gupta - a full-stack developer in my final year of CSE at Vellore Institute of Technology.
-I build web and desktop applications that solve problems I've actually run into, and I grind DSA when none of them are cooperating.
+I build web and desktop applications that solve problems I've actually run into and I grind DSA when none of them are cooperating.

 <ul>
   <li>🔭 <b>Currently building:</b> <a href="https://github.com/Rudragupta23/Teacher-Student-Portal">ClassRoom Portal</a> - a full stack educational platform</li>